edf-hpc/unclebench/docs/source/ubench-run.md

   Nodes on which benchmarks should be run ex: -w 6 cn184 cn[380,431-433] would\
   run the benchmark on three different configurations (6 available nodes, one node\
   named cn184 and four nodes named cn[380,431-433]).
 You can also launch a job on all idle nodes\
-  ex : -w all4 to launch a benchmark with 4 nodes jobs covering evry idle node.
+  ex : -w all4 to launch a benchmark with 4 nodes jobs covering every idle node.

 # -customp <CUSTOMP> [<CUSTOMP> ...]